carlospolop/aws_iam_review/README.md

   --all-actions         Do not filter permissions inside the readOnly policy --merge-perms         Print permissions from yaml and OpenAI merged --max-perms-to-print MAX_PERMS_TO_PRINT
-                        Maximum number of permissions to print per row
+                        Maximum number of permissions to print per row (default: 15) --min-unused-days MIN_UNUSED_DAYS
+                        Minimum days a permission must be unused to be flagged (default: 30) --json                Output results in JSON format (includes all data unfiltered) -m MODEL              AI model to use for permission analysis

 # Run the 2 modes with 3 profiles